Nicholas Winton: Order of the White Lion

 On 19 May 2014, Winton's 105th birthday, it was announced he was to receive the Czech Republic's highest honour, for giving Czech children "the greatest possible gift: the chance to live and to be free".
 On 28 October 2014, Winton was awarded the Order of the White Lion (Class I) by Czech President Miloš Zeman, the Czech Defence Ministry having sent a special aircraft to bring him to Prague.
 The award was made alongside one to Sir Winston Churchill, which was accepted by his grandson Nicholas Soames.
 Zeman said he regretted the highest Czech award having been awarded to the two personalities so belatedly, but added "better late than never".
 Winton was also able to meet some of the people he rescued 75 years earlier, themselves then in their 80s.
 He said, "I want to thank you all for this enormous expression of thanks for something which happened to me nearly 100 years ago— and 100 years is a heck of a long time.
 I am delighted that so many of the children are still about and are here to thank me."

 List of national honours

-Popular culture

-Winton's work is the subject of three films by Slovak filmmaker Matej Mináč: the drama All My Loved Ones (1999), in which Winton was played by Rupert Graves, the documentary The Power of Good: Nicholas Winton (Síla lidskosti—Nicholas Winton, 2002), which won an Emmy Award, and the documentary drama Nicky's Family (Nickyho rodina, 2011).
-A play about Winton, Numbers from Prague, was performed in Cambridge in January 2011.

-Winton is a featured subject in Into the Arms of Strangers: Stories of the Kindertransport (2000), narrated by Judi Dench and winner of the 2001 Academy Award for best feature documentary.
-It was produced by Deborah Oppenheimer, daughter of a Kindertransport child, and written and directed by three-time Oscar winner Mark Jonathan Harris.